DevExpress-Examples/winforms-map-connect-to-openstreetmap/Readme.md

 This example uses [OpenStreetMapDataProvider](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.OpenStreetMapDataProvider) to connect [Map Control](xref:15074) to the [OpenStreetMap](http://www.openstreetmap.org/) service.

+>**IMPORTANT: Specify a valid OSM server name in the [OpenStreetMapDataProvider.TileUriTemplate](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.OpenStreetMapDataProvider.TileUriTemplate) property.
+For instance, you can set your own tile server, use a public OSM server or choose alternative OSM servers.
+For more information, refer to the following article: [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles).**

 Follow the steps below to display the OpenStreetMap geodata in the Map Control:

 * Use the [ServicePointManager.SecurityProtocol](https://docs.microsoft.com/en-us/dotnet/api/system.net.servicepointmanager.securityprotocol?view=net-5.0) property to specify the network security protocol before the [InitializeComponent](https://docs.microsoft.com/en-us/dotnet/api/system.windows.markup.icomponentconnector.initializecomponent?view=net-5.0.) method call.